 Executive summary of the subject matter:

-Summary of essential concepts and accounting best practices
+Summary of essential concepts and sales management best practices

 Examples and case studies

 Sales management toolkit (management frameworks, decision-models, and checklists)

 Courses By Industry - Optional Customization (For Group Training):